bahrus/xtal-sip/README.md

 ## Compact dependency preloading

-It was mentioned that listing all the elements with the same prefix can be boring and add to the footprint.
+It was mentioned above that listing all the elements with the same prefix can be boring and add to the footprint.

+The markup below allows for more compact dependency.

 ```html
 <link rel="preload-ish"  as="script" href="//myCDN.com/@bower_components/paper-{1}/paper-{1}.html" data-tags="paper-checkbox,paper-input,paper-button">